 Name: Andrew Sommer ‘19

 Hometown: Larchmont, NY

-Major(s): Computer Science and Asian Languages and Civilizations
+Major(s): Computer Science & Asian Languages and Civilizations

 On-Campus Activities: Outing Club, Big Brothers Big Sisters, Varsity Football

 Favorite question asked on tours: Isn't Amherst kinda in the middle of nowhere?